BDC Hamburger Icon

 To qualify for USDA business and industry loans, businesses or individuals must:

-• Be a U.S. citizen or a permanent resident of the U.S. This requirement applies to individual borrowers and businesses.
-For businesses, at least 51% must be owned by a U.S. citizen or permanent resident.
+• Be a U.S. citizen or a permanent resident of the U.S.: This requirement applies to individual borrowers and businesses.
+For businesses, at least 51 percent must be owned by a U.S. citizen or permanent resident.

-• Have a good credit history.
-Individuals must have a credit history that spans several years and a credit score of at least 680.
-Businesses need a history of on-time payments, low credit utilization, and no derogatory marks, such as judgments, liens, charge-offs or bankruptcies.
+• Have a good credit history: Individuals must have a credit history that spans several years and an acceptable credit score (typically at least 680, but requirements vary).
+Businesses need a history of on-time payments, low credit utilization and no derogatory marks, such as judgments, liens, charge-offs or bankruptcies.

-• Have a tangible balance sheet equity position.
-This is the equity on a business’s balance sheet, minus the value of any intangible assets (such as amortized loan costs, licenses, goodwill, customer lists, patents, copyrights, proprietary rights and trademarks).
-The accepted tangible balance sheet equity position is 10% for existing businesses, 20% for new companies and 25% to 40% for energy projects.
+• Have a tangible balance sheet equity position: This is the equity on a business’s balance sheet minus the value of any intangible assets (such as amortized loan costs, licenses, goodwill, customer lists, patents, copyrights, proprietary rights and trademarks).
+The accepted tangible balance sheet equity position is 10 percent for existing businesses, 20 percent for new companies and 25 percent to 40 percent for energy projects.

-• Complete a feasibility study.
-This requirement is for new businesses and must be conducted by an independent consultant.
+• Complete a feasibility study: This requirement is for new businesses or high-risk projects and must be conducted by an independent consultant.

-• Sign personal and corporate guarantees.
-The business owner(s) must personally guarantee that the loan will be repaid.
+• Sign personal and corporate guarantees: The business owner( must personally guarantee that the loan will be repaid.

 Some lenders may require that borrowers meet additional criteria to qualify for USDA business and industry loans.